adityasolanki205/Merging-and-Spliting-in-DataFlow/.ipynb_checkpoints/README-checkpoint.md

         run()
 ```

 8. **Data wrangling**: Now we will do some data wrangling to make some more sense of the data in some columns.
 For Existing_account contain 3 characters.
-First character is an Aplhabet which signifies Month of the year and next 2 characters are numeric which signify days.
+First character is an Alphabet which signifies Month of the year and next 2 characters are numeric which signify days.
 So here as well we will use Map() to wrangle data.
 The output of this dataset is present by the name DataWrangle.

 ```python
     ...